 It is always easier to do business with existing customers than gaining new customers.
 That is one of the main reasons why recurring revenue-based businesses are so popular.

-There are different types of subscription types you can use.
+There are different types of payment plans you can use.
 Let’s take a look at the popular types of plans: